amdieter/payroll-program/README.md

 1. Using tkinter to build an simple interface, the user is prompted to input a folder name which should contain the necessary files for the program to compute.
 It also has the option to change the directory the program looks for this folder and saves it, which allows for ease of accessibility.
 2. If a valid folder name is inputted, a "Run" button appears and once clicked, a progress bar loads, and eventually the resulting computations are written into a separate data sheet which can be found in the same folder the data was read.
 3. This data was extracted via the use of openpyxl, where the data is then compiled into pandas multiple mathematic operations are performed to redistribute tips among each different employee depending on their number of hours worked, as well as whether or not they work in the kitchen or as a bartender.
+4. The resulting tips summary sheet is then created and placed in the directory that was initially selected by the user.

 ### The Interface
 <img src="payroll_interface.png"> <img src="payroll_in_progress.png">